 Young Anthony was ending his prayers before leaving for school.
 “And, finally, God, thank You for this beautiful day that You have given us.
 In Jesus’ Name, Amen.”

 “But, Anthony,” protested his mother, “this is not going to be a beautiful day.
-There are large thunderstorms approaching.”
+Large thunderstorms are approaching.”

 “I know, Mom,” replied Anthony.
 “Never judge a day by its weather,” he said as he ran out the door.